regulations

 Some policymakers argue cameras pose a potential risk to sensitive investigations.
 To answer that issue, Utility developed technology that automatically activates an officer or deputy’s body camera based on department policy and other user-defined rules.
 Cloud-based software automatically redacts video and audio evidence hours to protect privacy rights before being shared or exported.

 While law enforcement is trained to press the record button during a high-stakes situation, the reality is that sometimes it fails to happen, especially during a foot chase or when drawing a weapon.
-Unlike traditional body cameras, Utility’s eos solution offers intelligent body camera technology that removes the officer’s burden of remembering to turn on their camera, especially in a high-risk situation.
+Unlike traditional body cameras, Utility’s EOS solution offers intelligent body camera technology that removes the officer’s burden of remembering to turn on their camera, especially in a high-risk situation.

 “As police officers, we are there to serve the Community.
 If our video is not being produced when it’s supposed to be produced, if the cameras are not recording when they should be recording, that’s a failure on the agency’s part.
 You don’t want to have that failure on your watch.
 You want to make sure those cameras are recording on those incidents where they need to be recording, as it’s written in the policy.”